giogenna16/rust_concurrent_programming/README.md

-# rust_concurrent_programming
+# concurrent_programming
-A set of Rust thread-synchronization structures
+A set of Rust programs on thread-synchronization structures